James Wharton, Baron Wharton of Yarm: Ministerial career

-Wharton was appointed Parliamentary Under-Secretary of State for Communities and Local Government (Minister for Local Growth and the Northern Powerhouse), the first minister dedicated to the government proposal.
+Wharton was appointed parliamentary under-secretary of state for Communities and Local Government (Minister for Local Growth and the Northern Powerhouse), the first minister dedicated to the government proposal.
 However, he rarely left London — a fact that was only released after a judge ruled the department had to comply with a freedom of information request — a process which took 26 months.
-After Theresa May's appointment as Prime Minister in July 2016, Wharton was appointed Parliamentary Under-Secretary of State at the Department for International Development.
+Following Theresa May's appointment as Prime Minister in July 2016, Wharton was appointed Parliamentary Under-Secretary of State at the Department for International Development.

 EU Referendum Bill

-On 16 May 2013, Wharton came top of a ballot of backbench MPs which entitled him to introduce a Private Member's Bill during the 2013–14 parliamentary session.
-He chose to address the issue of a referendum on Britain's membership of the European Union by attempting to enshrine the Conservative Party Position into law, by introducing the European Union (Referendum) Bill 2013-14.
-He faced criticism from opposition MPs for taking on the EU Referendum Bill as his Private Members Bill, and it was suggested by them that the move may have been more advantageous to his political career than of direct benefit to his constituents.
-Wharton himself had previously suggested that too much time was spent debating the issue of Europe, but has since argued that his Private Member's Bill was designed to put the issue to rest.
+On 16 May 2013, Wharton came top of a ballot of backbench MPs which entitled him to introduce a private member's bill during the 2013–14 parliamentary session.
+He chose to address the issue of a referendum on Britain's membership of the European Union by attempting to enshrine the Conservative Party Position into law, by introducing the European Union (Referendum) Bill 2013–14.
+He faced criticism from opposition MPs for taking on the EU Referendum Bill as his private member's bill, and it was suggested by them that the move may have been more advantageous to his political career than of direct benefit to his constituents.
+Wharton himself had previously suggested that too much time was spent debating the issue of Europe, but has since argued that his private member's bill was designed to put the issue to rest.

 After the Bill did not pass the House of Lords, Wharton blamed Labour and Liberal Democrat obstructionism.